Key features

 Contango Price Service: this is Contango's own pricing service that queries different price sources, like Balmy and Defillama to provide a more accurate pricing than the Money Market Oracle.
 If it doesn't find a reliable source it defaults back to what is used to plot charts on the Advance interface.

 DEX Spot Market: the actual market price at which your position will be closed in that moment.
+Sourcing this price requires API calls, which -if too frequent- can lead to the user address being rate-limited, so that's why this option is not displayed as the default one.

 Bear in mind that the implied funding rate of your position (the APY) is accrued as part of your PnL and settled when closing the position, partially or totally.